Queen Sofía Spanish Institute

-The Queen Sofía Spanish Institute is an organization in New York City, founded to promote the culture of spanish-speaking countries and foster their relations with the United States.
+The Queen Sofía Spanish Institute is an organization in New York City, founded with the aim of promoting the culture of Spanish speaking countries and to foster their relations with the United States.
+It is located at the Oliver D. Filley House on the Upper East Side of Manhattan.

 History

 On May 18, 1954, the institute was incorporated as a non-political, non-profit organization under the laws of the State of New York.
-Its mission is to stimulate interest in the culture, history and customs of Spain and other Spanish-speaking countries in the United States, and vice versa.

-In 1965, the Marquesa de Cuevas, the philanthropist Margaret Rockefeller Strong, saved the landmark building 684 Park Avenue from destruction.
-The asking price for this building was $48 million but with the economic support of Margaret Rockefeller Strong and that of the McMicking Foundation, the institute was able to make this building its headquarters.
+In 1965, the philanthropist Margaret Rockefeller Strong, saved the landmark building 684 Park Avenue from destruction.
+With her support and funding from McMicking Foundation, the institute made this building its headquarters.

-On October 26, 1978, the institute's Gold Medal Dinner was established in order to recognize individuals who have contributed to the international appreciation of Spain and Ibero-America through their achievements in such varied disciplines as international relations, science, business, the arts, literature, and philanthropy.
-The first honorees of 1978 were Henry Ford II and Andrés Segovia (in absentia).

 The institute was renamed in 2003, to recognize Queen Sofía of Spain as its patroness.

-In 2014, the institute strategically decided to sell its building in order to carry on with its mission.

-Since the sale of the building, the Queen Sofia Spanish Institute has revitalized its activities with other Spanish and Latin American schools/organizations by cosponsoring lectures, educational programs and other culturally relevant activities.
+In 2014, the building was sold.
+The institute cosponsors lectures, educational programs and other culturally relevant activities.

 In 2018, the Institute formed a partnership with the Hispanic Society to provide a Maps and Globes educational program in New York City Public Schools of District 6.
-Other partners of the Institute include the Instituto Cervantes, Hunter College, Juilliard, The Spanish Consulate and the Americas Society.
+Other partners of the Institute include the Instituto Cervantes, Hunter College, Juilliard, the Spanish Consulate and the Americas Society.